 In order to acquire Excess MSRs related to FHA/VA mortgage loans that have been pooled into securities guaranteed by Ginnie Mae, we must enter into an acknowledgment agreement with Ginnie Mae and the Ginnie Mae-approved issuer/servicer for the mortgage loans.
-Under that agreement, if the issuer/servicer fails to make a required payment to the holders of the Ginnie Mae guaranteed Agency RMBS, we would be obligated to make that payment even though the payment may relate to loans for which we do not own any Excess MSRs.
+Under that agreement, if the issuer/servicer fails to make a required payment to the holders of the Ginnie Mae-guaranteed Agency RMBS, we would be obligated to make that payment even though the payment may relate to loans for which we do not own any Excess MSRs.
 Our failure to make that payment could result in liability to Ginnie Mae for any losses or claims that it suffers as a result.
 In addition, under an acknowledgment agreement with Fannie Mae or Freddie Mac, we could be exposed to potential liability in the event of a payment default by an approved seller/servicer.
-However, the amount of the potential liability would be limited to the mortgage loans in the servicing portfolio identified in the acknowledgment agreement.
+However, the amount of the potential liability to Fannie Mae or Freddie Mac would be limited to the mortgage loans in the servicing portfolio identified in the acknowledgment agreement.

-Given the size of Freedom Mortgage's portfolio of FHA/VA loans that have been pooled into Ginnie Mae guaranteed Agency RMBS, it is unlikely that we would be able to satisfy that obligation under the acknowledgment agreement should Freedom Mortgage fail to make a required payment.
-In that case we would be subject to claims for losses by Ginnie Mae which would have a material and adverse effect on our financial condition and operations.
+Given the size of Freedom Mortgage's portfolio of FHA/VA loans that have been pooled into Ginnie Mae-guaranteed Agency RMBS, it is unlikely that we would be able to satisfy that obligation under the acknowledgment agreement should Freedom Mortgage fail to make a required payment.
+In that case we would be subject to claims for losses by Ginnie Mae which would have a material and adverse effect on our financial condition and operations, and our ability to enter into acknowledgment agreements in the future and to acquire Excess MSRs related to FHA/VA mortgage loans would be adversely affected.
 The only remedy related to the servicing permitted under the acknowledgment agreement is to request Ginnie Mae to transfer the servicing to another Ginnie Mae-approved issuer/servicer which would terminate our interest in the related Excess MSRs.
 The termination of our Excess MSRs could have a material adverse effect on our financial condition, results of operations and ability to make distributions to our stockholders.